-- Undeniably, my schedule has become dictated by Micah’s schedule.
-So every second of every minute of every day is led by whatever Micah needs at that moment in time.
+- Undeniably, my schedule has become dictated by Tadashi’s schedule.
+So every second of every minute of every day is led by whatever Tadashi needs at that moment in time.

 - When prioritizing things for my family, my wants end up toward the bottom of the list…

 - … Primarily because of “Mom Guilt,” which is a very real thing.
 Why in the world should I take time for myself when there are more important things (a.k.a. my son, my home, my family) to dedicate my time and energy to?

 And, 4.
 I honestly struggle to find ways to take care of myself and love myself because there are times when I don’t even know who I am anymore.

 Pregnancy and becoming a mother for the first time has changed me so dramatically, both physically and emotionally, that my entire being has felt so foreign to me.
 My body is this weird entity that I don’t know what to do with.
 And my emotions are still on a seemingly never-ending roller coaster, twisting and turning at the drop of a hat.
 My life, in general, is a mystery to me.